 Hello, my name is Richard Jones, and I am the Principal Consultant and founder of Accessible Wales, I’d like to welcome you to our website.
 I was born with Brittle Bones, this however, is something that I have never let stand in my way.
 In 2001 I graduated with HND in Technology in Disability Studies from Bridgend College.
 The experience I gained through the course coupled with my own experiences through my personal life focused my attention on disability rights.

-This website aims to provide you with an insight into our services.
-It is important to remember the word Access does not necessarily refer to physical access.
-It can relate to staff training, publications relating to your service or your ability to trade over the Internet.
-Part of the dictionary definition of access states: “…the right or opportunity to use something…”
+Our website aims to provide readers with an insight into the services we offer.
+It is important to remember the word Access does not necessarily refer to physical access; it can relate to staff training, publications relating to your service or your ability to trade over the Internet.
+Part of the dictionary definition of access states:

-Most people see anything connected with disability as a negative image, a burden and a strain… that is wrong!
-You should see it as a positive feature and maximise its potential, either by becoming accessible if you are not, or by advertising the fact you are accessible and that way possibly gaining ground over local competitors.
+Most people see anything connected with disability as a negativity, a burden or a strain, my team and I believe that is the wrong way to think!
+We believe that it should be treated as a positivity a way to maximise the potential of your business or organisation either by becoming accessible, or by advertising the fact you are accessible.
+An accessible business which has staff that is trained in disability awareness can possibly gain ground over local competitors.

-Please feel free to browse the website, all our services can be tailored to any organisation’s needs.
-If we do not offer a service on our website we may still be able to provide it or obtain it – we pride ourselves on aiming to offer the most complete package to all our clients.
+Please feel free to browse the website, all our services can be tailored to suit our client’s needs.
+If we do not offer a service on our website, we may still be able to provide it or obtain it – we pride ourselves on aiming to offer the most complete package to all our clients.

-Accessible Wales’ staff and I would like to remind everyone that access is a right, not a privelige, and we believe that “an accessible Wales benefits all”.
+Accessible Wales staff and I would like to remind everyone that access is a right, not a privilege, and we believe that “an accessible Wales benefits all”.
 Thank you for your time and I look forward to hearing from you in the future, please do not hesitate to contact me if you have any queries.

 Our mission is to break down the barriers that disable people with impairments.